 Managing change is always hard.
 Combine that with emotion, ageing and family relationships and it is not surprising that one of the most frequent questions I am asked is “How can I improve my relationship with my elderly parents?”
 Often parents reject offered help, despite obviously struggling.
 In other cases, a parent will demand more than we feel able to give.
-Or caring for a parent can cause resentment between siblings if only one lives near.
-I’ll deal with each of these in a separate post.
+Or caring for a parent can cause resentment between siblings.
+When caring for elderly parents causes conflict.

 First, why is it so hard?

 We are torn between compassion and independence.
 People are reluctant to talk about problems as others are quick to judge.

 “Well, you are lucky to have your mother still around, mine died when I was young.”